 - Why we want to build a Ransome home;

 - What it will be like; and

 ‘They aren’t human footprints at all.
 They’re the hoofmarks of a mastodon.’
 She looked across towards the mainland.
 Those marshes might stretch for miles.
 Anything might live in them and nobody would know.

 ART is an educational charitable trust.
 We are registered by the Charities Commission for England & Wales, No 1136565.
 As a charity, our tracks are all about helping people discover, appreciate and enjoy Arthur Ransome’s life and works.
-ART is currently managed by three Trustees, Paul Flint, Helen Lewis and Geraint Lewis.
+ART is currently managed by four Trustees, Paul Flint, David Hambleton, Helen Lewis and Geraint Lewis.